-In our lecture ( lecture-VIII ) we worked out the form of plane harmonic traveling waves.
-Note that soon we will barge into the concept of wave profile and how to convert a wave profile into its corresponding time-dependent or traveling form.
+In our lecture — VIII, we worked out the form of plane harmonic traveling waves.
+Note that soon we will have to a. address the concept of wave profile and b. how to convert a wave profile into its corresponding time-dependent or traveling form.

-Sources of light wave, which we will study in great detail, in this course, to fulfill our insatiable hunger for understanding the nature of optical phenomena, similarly, send out oscillations which propagate radially and uniformly in all directions.
-These are the spherical waves and the points or region that move out with equal phase are the wave fronts in this case, spherical in shape, called as spherical wave fronts.
+Sources of light wave, which we will study in great detail, in this course, to fulfill our insatiable hunger for understanding the nature of optical phenomena similarly send out oscillations which propagate radially and uniformly in all directions.
+These are the spherical waves and the points or regions that move out with equal phase are the wave fronts in this case, spherical in shape and known as spherical wave fronts.

 We obviously need to describe the spherical wave fronts in spherical polar coordinate system, due to the spherical symmetry of problems of 3 – dimensional propagation of light waves.

 Let us recall that the Laplacian in spherical polar coordinate system is given as: